bichanna/flan-book/src/lists.md

 ## Lists
 Lists are ordered collections of values.
-They're one of the most common data structures in Impala.
+They're one of the most common data structures in Flan.

 Lists are *heterogeneous*, meaning the elements of a list can be of different types.
 ```js